 Within the backup directory, any data files specified with relative paths are located relative to the backup_dir path.
 Any data files specified with absolute paths are placed inside the backup_innodb_data_home directory.

 When the parameter is not specified, it inherits the value from the value of the innodb_data_file_path option.
 If both source and destination attempt to use an absolute path that resolve to the same files, the backup is cancelled.

-To specify absolute paths for InnoDB datafiles in backup, you must also set the backup_innodb_data_home option to "". backup_innodb_log_group_h Specifies where backup InnoDB logs live.
+To specify absolute paths for InnoDB datafiles in backup, you must also set the backup_innodb_data_home option to "".

+backup_innodb_log_group_home_dir

+Specifies where backup InnoDB logs live.
 Usually the same as backup-dir, but can be different.

 The names of the log files are fixed and not reconfigurable.

 This parameter is applicable only for backup operations (not restore).

 The backup operation uses this value and writes it as innodb_log_group_home_dir=value in backup-my.cnf.

-For copy-back and apply-log operations, innodb_log_group_home_dir in backup-my.cnf is treated in a way that is compatible with how it was created. backup_innodb_log_files_i rSpecifies the number of InnoDB log files in backup before being rotated.
+For copy-back and apply-log operations, innodb_log_group_home_dir in backup-my.cnf is treated in a way that is compatible with how it was created.

+• backup_innodb_log_files_in_group

+Specifies the number of InnoDB log files in backup before being rotated.
 Example: 5.

 Usually same as innodb_log_files_in_group, but can be different.

-The value for this parameter is derived as: • Specified backup_innodb_log_files_in_group value from command line or configuration file. • Else innodb_log_files_in_group value from the database connection, if available. • Else the innodb_log_files_in_group value from the command line or configuration file. backup_innodb_log_file_si backup_innodb_log_file_si line or configuration file. backup_innodb_log_file_si line or configuration file.
+The value for this parameter is derived as:

+- Specified backup_innodb_log_files_in_group value from command line or configuration file. - Else innodb_log_files_in_group value from the database connection, if available. - Else the innodb_log_files_in_group value from the command line or configuration file. - backup_innodb_log_file_size

 Specifies maximum single InnoDB log file size in backup before switching to next log file.
-Example: 20M. backup_innodb_log_file_si line or configuration file.
-Specifies maximum single InnoDB log file size in backup before switching to next log file.
 Example: 20M.

 Usually the same as innodb_log_file_size, but can be different.

+The value for this parameter is derived as:

-• Else innodb_log_file_size value from database connection, if available.
+- Specified backup_innodb_log_file_size value from command line or configuration file. - Else innodb_log_file_size value from database connection, if available. - Else specified innodb_log_file_size value from command line or configuration file. - incremental-backup-dir

-Else specified innodb_log_file_size value from command line or configuration file. incremental-backup-dir Specifies backup destination directory for incremental backup.
-Default: No Default. backup-image Specifies the path for a single-file backup.
+Specifies backup destination directory for incremental backup.
+Default: No Default.

+• backup-image

+Specifies the path for a single-file backup.
 Specifying any non-seekable device is also OK.
 The value - specifies standard output (stdout).

 If the path is relative, it is interpreted relative to the backup-dir value.
 The extension .mbi extension that we use in documentation examples is not required.